IC-LoRA (Image Conditioning)

 .safetensors) - Place in

-ComfyUI/models/loras/directory - Load the ic-lora.json workflow
+ComfyUI/models/loras/directory - Load the ic-lora workflow

 Key nodes: